-Our Picks – Brown Brogues:
+Our Pick – Brown Brogues:

 At some point, you’ll need a pair of black cap-toe oxfords.
 Someone you know will get married.
 Or maybe you’ll try to beat a traffic ticket in court.
 Perhaps you’ll have a job interview.
 A pair of black cap-toes will be there for you in your time of need.
 Wear them to any formal occasion.
 Or, if you work in a conservative environment, you can wear these shoes every day of the week.

-Black cap-toes are what we like to call NFA (“Not Fucking Around”) shoes.
+Black cap-toes are what we like to call NFA (“Not Effing Around”) shoes.
 Since these shoes are limited to somewhat formal use, they lose a few points on versatility and come down our list of essential dress shoes to the number two spot.
 Still, they’re a key part of any man’s footwear lineup.

-Our Picks – Black Cap-toe Oxfords:
+Our Pick – Black Cap-toe Oxfords: